csail-csg/riscy-OOO/README.md

     `$RISCY_HOME` should be the path to this repo, and we will use `$RISCY_HOME` to refer to the path of this repo in the following.

 - Get Verilator for simulation and connectal utilities for programming FPGA.
-The version of Verilator in the Ubuntu package has a bug that prevents running our BSV designs.
-We use a PPA to provide a newer version of Verilator.
+The version of Verilator in the Ubuntu package lacks certain features, so we use a PPA to provide a newer version of Verilator.

         $ sudo apt-add-repository -y ppa:jamey-hicks/connectal
         $ sudo apt-get update